Reporting Suspected Fraud

 - email firstname.lastname@example.org

 People using the Internet should take care not to send sensitive information via email or attachments to emails.
 If you have information that requires secure transmission, please contact the DSS Investigations Branch by leaving a message, with contact details, on the DSS Fraud Hotline number.
 A DSS fraud investigator will return your call so that appropriate arrangements can be made.

-If you wish to report a fraud relating to programme funding managed by DSS and do not wish to submit your report via the Internet or the DSS Fraud Hotline you may forward it in writing to the following address:
+If you wish to report a fraud relating to program funding managed by DSS and do not wish to submit your report via the Internet or the DSS Fraud Hotline you may forward it in writing to the following address:

 The Branch Manager